 She was a queen who shaped an era.
-Victoria Regina ruled the United Kingdom for 63 years, longer than any other British monarch and is -- so far at least -- the longest-reigning female over any civilization.
+Victoria Regina ruled the United Kingdom for 63 years, longer than any other British monarch until Elizabeth II surpassed her in 2015.

 1. Victoria Wasn't Her First Name

-Naming royalty is an art, as demonstrated perhaps no more vividly than in the song "The Prince Is Giving a Ball" from the Rodgers and Hammerstein television classic Cinderella, where a dutiful servant reads off a proclamation listing all the names of Their Royal Highnesses -- including Herman and Maisie -- much to the shock of the kingdom's subjects and the amusement of the audience.
+Naming royalty is an art, as this is demonstrated vividly in the song "The Prince Is Giving a Ball" from the Rodgers and Hammerstein television classic Cinderella, where a dutiful servant reads off a proclamation listing all the names of Their Royal Highnesses -- including Herman and Maisie -- much to the shock of the kingdom's subjects and the amusement of the audience.

 From the beginning, the name of the girl who grew up to be Queen Victoria, though not particularly shocking, was mired in controversy.
 Originally she was to be named Georgiana Charlotte Augusta Alexandrina Victoria.
 At the last minute, however, her uncle, the Prince Regent (the future King George IV) -- who hated her father -- nixed the first three names for political reasons, leaving her to be baptized as Alexandrina Victoria.
 Early on she was called Drina, but later the family settled on Victoria, although her German-born mother also called her Vickelchen.

 She was officially Princess Alexandrina Victoria, though, and upon her ascent to the throne on June 20, 1837, at age 18 -- escaping the necessity of a regency by mere weeks -- the papers drawn up to declare her sovereignty listed her as Alexandrina Victoria.
 One of her first official acts as queen was to do a little nixing herself.
 She had the papers changed and for the next six decades would reign simply as Victoria.